shushcat/rlat/README.md

 The basic algorithm `rlat` follows in comparing texts was inspired by the plagiarism-detection program [WCopyfind](http://plagiarism.bloomfieldmedia.com/wordpress/software/wcopyfind/) by Lou Bloomfield.

-An earlier version of this program is archived at [the Rcopyfind repository](https://github.com/shushcat/rcopyfind_prototype) repository.
+An earlier version of this program is archived at [the Rcopyfind repository](https://github.com/shushcat/rcopyfind_prototype).